Eric-Lighthall/factoriodex/README.md

 <a name="readme-top"></a>

-## Factoriodex is currently offline and will be back up May 1st, PDT.
+## Factoriodex is currently offline.
+The site is in the process of migrating hosts.

 <!-- PROJECT LOGO -->